validatedpatterns/docs/content/contribute/extending-a-pattern.md

 1. Visit the github page for the pattern that you wish to extend.
 E.g. [multicloud-gitops](https://github.com/hybrid-cloud-patterns/multicloud-gitops).
 Select “Fork” in the top right corner.

-1. On the create a new fork page.
-You can choose what owner repository you want and the name of the fork.
+1. On the create a new fork page, you can choose what owner repository you want and the name of the fork.
 Most times you will fork into your personal repo and leave the name the same.
 When you have made the appropriate changes press the "Create fork" button.

 1. You will need to clone from the new fork onto you laptop/desktop so that you can do the extension work effectively.
 So on the new fork’s main page elect the green “Code” button and copy the git repo’s ssh address.